mikearnaldi/matechs-effect-doc/README.md

 ## Installation

-So let's get the superpowers, bootstrap a new `npm` project and install basic dependencies:
+So let's get the superpowers, bootstrap a new `yarn` project and install basic dependencies:

 ```text
 $ mkdir my-project